Iampegassi/s5630014_software_Engineering/README.md

 + Concatenates the individual image tensors into a single batch tensor.
 + Creates a tensor (`label_batch_tensor`) containing the corresponding labels.

+### 3.4 Load data function

+The function is responsible for efficiently loading and splitting the fashion image dataset into training and validation sets.
+It utilizes PyTorch's DataLoader for batch processing and does this by:

++ Instantiating the FashionMNISTDataset using the provided data_path.
++ Use fractions for training and validation splits (0.7, 0.3)
++ Use a batch_size of 16 in the dataloader.
++ incorporates the custom collate function (custom_collate_fn) for efficient data loading.

 ## 4. Model architecture